Set Up the Ultimate Bar Cart With Fun And Practical Accessories

 1. Choose the Cart

-Consider, first and foremost, picking the right material.
-If using outdoors, choose something that can stand up to the weather—rattan, bamboo, woods like acacia, and metals are all good options.
-Bar carts that feature useful frills such as wheels, bottle holders, and multiple shelves can really come in handy inside or out.
+Consider, first and foremost, the material that's right for you.
+Finding a cart that best fits your needs as a hostess is key to using it regularly.
+If you plan to use your cart outdoors, choose something that can stand up to the weather—rattan, bamboo, metals, and woods like acacia are all good options.
+Bar carts that feature useful additions such as wheels, bottle holders, and multiple shelves can come in handy inside or out.

 2. Stock Up

-Serve style alongside spirits with a stunning set of drinkware (shatterproof options are great for outdoor use) combined with a few practical bar tools and accessories (ice buckets are key on hot summer days).
-Use trays to corral similar items, such as glasses and mixers.
-This will also keep things visually pleasing.
+Serve style alongside spirits with a stunning set of drinkware (shatterproof options are great for outdoor use) combined with a few practical bar tools and accessories.
 Here are some of our favorite picks.

 BAR TOOLS and ACCESSORIES